kfactory-dev/handbook/docs/engineering/workflow.md

 ## Submitting Pull Requests

 Please branch off your own repo and commit any changes to this branch.
 When you have pushed this branch to your forked repo, you may submit a pull request to the upstream repo.

+## Reviewing Pull Requests
+We are pretty strict about requiring PRs to be reviewed by **at least one other person before merging**.
+Be proactive about communicating who you need a review from and what the PR is about.
+Vice versa, if someone is asking you for a review, be as helpful as possible and do it at your earlierst convenience to not slow down others too much.